 We meet with all of our patients prior to their arrival in the operating room.
 We thoroughly review your medical history, allergies, surgical plan, and the plan for the treatment of your postoperative pain.
 We will then obtain a formal signed consent for the planned anesthetic.

-For patients undergoing lung and esophageal surgery, we will often employ an arterial catheter.
+For patients undergoing lung and esophageal surgery, we often employ an arterial catheter.
 This is a small catheter that is placed into an artery in the wrist and allows us to monitor blood pressure with every beat of the heart.